ice812/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used in the two const peraonalDice and you can tell becuase it's getting data from above function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+dansRoll is the same because the name Dan is the same. newRoll could change the outcome because of the math operator.

 c.
 What is the lexical scope of `newRoll`?
+It access the const outside the function

 ### Task 3 - Stretch Goals